macster110/PAMGuard_DeepLearningSegmenter/deep_learning_help.md

   <img width="700" height="700" src = "resources/advanced_settings_generic_1.png">
 </p>

+_Before a sound segment can be classifed it must be converted into a format suitable for the deep learning model.
+This is achieved  by a list of *transforms* which convert a raw sound data into an approprate format.
+Usually thias involves converting to a spectrogram image and then performing a series of noise reductions and interpoolation step.
+For the generic model users either have to manually add transforms and input the correct settings for each or load a transforms setting file .pgtr_

 The _Model Transforms_ tab in the advanced menu pane allows a user to set up a set of transforms.
 The _Add transfrom_ + button adds a transforms and these can be dragged in order using the drag handles on the left of each transform.
 Each transform has it's own settings pane which can be expanded to show transform specific settings.
 The bottoms of the advanced settings pane shows a preview of the data that will be input into the deep learning model, including the shape of the input data e.g. a 100x50 image.

 <p align="center">
   <img width="700" height="700" src = "resources/advanced_settings_generic_2.png">
 </p>

+_The Model Settings tab allows the model inputs and outputs to be defined_

 The _Model Settings_ tab allows the model input shape and output shape/classes to be defined.
 Most models will have metadata on the input and output data  and these can be set by selecting the  _Use default model shape_ and _Use default model out_ switches respectively.
 Otherwise the user must define the input and output shape and the output classes manually